emagiz/emdocs/referenceguide/index.md

   - [Web service URI variable](web-service-uri-variable.md)

 ## <img src="img/Transformer.png" height="30"/> Transformers
+A transformer converts a message's content or structure, e.g. by converting the payload of the message from one format to another or modifying the message's header values.
 - [Base64 decoding transformer](base64-decoding-transformer.md)
 - [Base64 encoding transformer](base64-encoding-transformer.md)
 - [Character replacing transformer](character-replacing-transformer.md)